Karhal/discord-ai-chatbot/README.md

 Open `config.ts` and adjust the settings as needed.
 You can set your Discord bot token, API keys for the various services, and other customization options.

+## Configuration for backup generated files

+The `backupFile` section of the `config.ts` file allows you to define the path for backup the generated files (images and songs).

 ## Configuration for environnements prod/local

 1. duplicate config.ts.dist to config.ts.local for local purpose